 Click the button to see wind details.
 When you request this data, an API goes out to a weather service, retrieves the information, and displays it to you.

 The above example is extremely simple.
 You could also build an attractive interface like this:

+Let’s find a simple weather API that we can use for some exercises.
 The Mashape Marketplace is a directory where publishers can publish their APIs, and where consumers can consume the APIs.
 Mashape manages the interaction between publishers and consumers by providing an interactive marketplace for APIs.

 The APIs on Mashape tend to be rather simple compared to some other APIs, but this simplicity will work well to illustrate the various aspects of an API without getting too mired in other details.

 Explore the APIs available on Mashape and find the weather forecast API:

 Try to find an API that will allow you to retrieve the weather forecast.

 As you explore the various APIs, get a sense of the variety and services that APIs provide.
 These APIs aren’t applications themselves.
 They provide developers with ways to pipe information into their applications.
 In other words, the APIs will provide the data plumbing for the applications that developers build.

 Search for an API called “Weather,” by fyhao at https://market.mashape.com/fyhao/weather-13.
 Although there are many weather APIs, this one seems to have a lot of reviews and is free.